kojima-hi/extract_charge/Readme.md

 # Extract ESP
 Extracts ESP charges from Gaussian output, and construct arrangement of ESP charges of polymer.
-The order of the atoms in the repeating segment is obeying Gaussian, and the order of atoms group adding ends is obeying Octa (adding atoms at ends are added at the last of the segment).
+Order of atoms in the repeating segment is obeying on Gaussian order, and order of atom group adding ends is obeying Octa order (adding atoms at ends are added at the last of the segment).

 ## Usage
 See program help:

     $ python source/main.py -h

+Example coming soon.